kittrz9/sorta-engine/README.md

 ## Compiling
 ### Linux
-All you should need to compile this on Linux is glew, glfw3, PortAudio, and premake.<br>
+All you should need to compile this on Linux is glfw3, PortAudio, and premake.<br>
-If you're on linux you should be able to get glew, glfw3, portaudio and premake from whatever package manager you're using. <br>
+If you're on linux you should be able to get glfw3, portaudio and premake from whatever package manager you're using. <br>
 Then all you'd need to do to compile this is run `premake5 gmake` and then `make config=release_linux` and it should compile into the `build/` directory.<br>
 <br>
 You also have the option to compile with `./build.sh` if you do not want to use Premake.<br>
 <br>
 ### Windows
 Windows support is still very buggy and should not be expected to work.
-To build on windows you need to install [MSYS2](https://www.msys2.org) and then install these packages: `mingw-w64-x86_64-gcc` `mingw-w64-x86_64-glew` `mingw-w64-x86_64-glfw` `mingw-w64-x86_64-portaudio` and `mingw-w64-x86_64-premake`.
+To build on windows you need to install [MSYS2](https://www.msys2.org) and then install these packages: `mingw-w64-x86_64-gcc` `mingw-w64-x86_64-glfw` `mingw-w64-x86_64-portaudio` and `mingw-w64-x86_64-premake`.
 Then you should be able to just follow the same commands for compiling on Linux, but with the make command being `make config=release_windows`.<br>
 As I said, it is still VERY buggy and slow (though I have only been able to test in a virtual machine so that might be why it's slow) so don't expect it to work.<br>
-Another thing you'll want to do if you want to run it through the file browser in windows is to put need the files `glew32.dll`, `glfw3.dll`, `libportaudio.dll` and `libwinpthread-1.dll` in the same folder as the executable.
+Another thing you'll want to do if you want to run it through the file browser in windows is to put need the files `glfw3.dll`, `libportaudio.dll` and `libwinpthread-1.dll` in the same folder as the executable.
 I'd recommend getting the first 2 dlls from the sites for each library and get `libportaudio.dll` and `libwinpthread-1.dll` from `C:\msys64\mingw64\bin\`.<br>
 However the best solution is probably just to [**get a better operating system.**](https://www.debian.org)<br>